oidahdsah0/Rimworld_AI_Core/docs/DESC_Steam_EN.md

 🧠 **RimAI Core - Alpha (Developer Example)** - AI Colony Management Demo

-⚠️ **IMPORTANT: This is a Developer Example/Demonstration Mod** This mod is designed as a **comprehensive example** to showcase how modders can integrate with the RimAI Framework.
+⚠️ **IMPORTANT: This is a Open Source Developer Example/Demonstration Mod** This mod is designed as a **comprehensive example** to showcase how modders can integrate with the RimAI Framework.
 It demonstrates best practices for AI-powered mod development and serves as a learning resource for the modding community.

-(Github：github.com/oidahdsah0/Rimworld_AI_Core)
+Github (Open Source)：github.com/oidahdsah0/Rimworld_AI_Core

 🔧 **Current Implementation Status**
 Currently, this example mod provides: